-In other words, consumers don’t mind so much about purchasing a product from an overseas brand or business as much as they do the fact that it may not be presented in their own native language.
+In other words, consumers don’t mind so much about purchasing a product from an overseas brand or business, as long as it’s presented in their own native language.

-When you’re planning to expand your brand globally, you should opt for online marketplaces that support shipping and payment options that are aligned with the preferences of shoppers in various regions.
+When you’ve decided that expanding your brand globally is part of your online marketplace strategy, you should use one that supports shipping and payment options that are aligned with the preferences of shoppers in various regions.